Organize your meal planning schedule with these FREE printable menu plans! The perfect way to get on track each week.

 Version 2 (editable document with theme): Blank weekly editable meal plan that you can easily edit from week to week on your computer.
 This version also includes a shopping list box on the same page.

 - Keep a secret Pinterest board for your menu plans.
 When the week is over, you can move the recipes you like to your public boards and delete the ones you didn’t like and start over again!

 - Try to create dishes for the week that have some of the same ingredients.

 - Try new recipes, but make sure you add some family favorites to your list every week.
 I find that I spend way more time trying new recipes and you don’t want to burn yourself out.

 - Create meals that have combined preparation time.
 For instance, have to recipes that have grilled chicken so you only have to grill chicken once and you save it for the next meal!

 - Keep your refrigerator (somewhat) organized and clean.
 When my fridge is too full, it’s hard for me to remember what I have and I buy multiples.
 I had to buy a new refrigerator and I actually bought a smaller one so I would HAVE to throw out the leftovers more often!

 I think the best thing about following a weekly menu planner is that I eat healthier AND save money.
 I’m a lot less likely to buy junk food when I have a set list of items.
 I’ve been following a weekly meal plan for the past week and I feel SO much better!

-Join our Facebook group for 20+ meal plans with shopping lists!
+Join our Facebook group for 40+ meal plans!

 Did you know we have a community group on Facebook called ‘Naptime Foodies‘?!
-Each week we post a new FREE meal plan with shopping list, tips and so much more!
+Each week we post a new FREE meal plan, tips and so much more!
 Click HERE to join.
-And don’t forget to check out our amazing archive with 20+ FREE meal plans + shopping lists available to download.
+And don’t forget to check out our amazing archive with 40+ FREE meal plans available to download.